 You can correlate your eBay standards performance to engagement with your listings.
 For example, if you recently earned Top Rated Seller status, buyers may view and purchase your items more frequently due to the knowledge that you'll provide excellent customer service.

 Sellers can monitor their sales performance and evaluate the customer-service areas they can focus on to maintain or improve their evaluation.
 For example, you can focus on standards criteria in which you are not performing in the Top Rated Seller level.

 More detailed reports on the various metrics can be found on the Seller Standards Dashboard.
 You may want to add these US program links to your dashboard.

 Analytics API requirements and restrictions

-For the findSellerStandardsProfiles and getSellerStandardsProfile calls, the programs, metrics, cycles, and thresholds are subject to change.
+For the findSellerStandardsProfiles and getSellerStandardsProfile methods, the program, metrics, cycle, and threshold response fields are subject to change.
 Please code your applications to gracefully handle any such changes.